 mysqldump.
 (The tab-delimited dumps are done entirely via SQL, which is why it’s so good at what it does).

 I’ve been having a lot of trouble with relay log corruption, so unfortunately this tool has become necessary to use regularly in production.
 As a result I made it quite a bit smarter.
-It can detect relay log corruption, and instead of the usual skip-one-and-continue, it issues a CHANGE MASTER TO, so the slave will discard and re-fetch its relay logs.
-I’ve also made it capable of monitoring many slaves at once.
-(It discovers slaves via either SHOW SLAVE HOSTS or SHOW PROCESSLIST, so if you point it at a master, it can watch all the master’s slaves with a single command).
+It can detect relay log corruption, and instead of the usual skip-one-and-continue, it issues a CHANGE MASTER TO, so the replica will discard and re-fetch its relay logs.
+I’ve also made it capable of monitoring many replicas at once.
+(It discovers replicas via either SHOW SLAVE HOSTS or SHOW PROCESSLIST, so if you point it at a master, it can watch all the master’s replicas with a single command).

 I’ve made a lot of changes to this tool recently.
 Smarter chunking code to divide your tables into bits that are easier for the server to work with, TONS of small improvements and fixes, and much friendlier behavior.